This past week I was without a planner – I was waiting for my new one in the mail.

 I don’t do this every week, but when I do I notice a big difference.
 I can quickly glance at this list throughout the day and remember, oh yeah I should make the kids a valentine’s card, or get supplies for cupcakes or whatever.

-THE MORNING REVIEW
+3. DO A MORNING REVIEW

 This is me sitting with my planner in the morning and looking over the day.
 I don’t call it the morning review, it is more like ‘standing at the counter, looking at my planner, while making another peanut butter toast and heating up the coffee’.
-Morning Review sounds better and like I’m wearing pants and a bra while I do it.
+Morning Review sounds better, and like I’m wearing pants and a bra while I do it.

 So the Morning Review! is vital.
 It doesn’t have to take long and it helps you set the vision you have for the day.